 For non-MLO, with RSN and a valid PTK is configured for the STA:

 If RSN is used with management frame protection and a valid PTK is configured is negotiated for the STA, the current GTK, IGTK, and BIGTK shall be included in the WNM Sleep Mode Response frame.

-If a GTK/IGTK/BIGTK update is in progress, the pending GTK, IGTK, and BIGTK shall be included in the WNM Sleep Mode Response frame.
+If a GTK/IGTK/BIGTK update is in progress, the pending GTK, IGTK, and BIGTK shall be included in the WNM Sleep Mode Response frame.(#19052)

-If RSN is used without management frame protection and a valid PTK is configuredis not negotiated for the STA, the current GTK shall be sent to the STA using a group key handshake (see 12.7.7 (Group key handshake) immediately following the WNM Sleep Mode Response frame.
+(#19052)If RSN is used without management frame protection and a valid PTK is configuredis not negotiated for the STA, the current GTK shall be sent to the STA using a group key handshake (see 12.7.7 (Group key handshake) immediately following the WNM Sleep Mode Response frame.
 If a GTK

 update is in progress, the pending GTK shall be sent to the STA using another group key handshake immediately after the current GTK has been sent.